What is Marijuana

 Marijuana is a psychoactive and popular drug derived from the cannabis plant.
 It is used for its psychoactive effects.
 Marijuana is dried out and then smoked or used as an ingredient in baked goods.
 Whether smoked or ingested, marijuana produces the same effects.

 Although strictly regulated, marijuana is legal in many states.
-Due to this and its widespread societal acceptance, marijuana is one of the most commonly abused drugs.
-It is also one of the most easily addictive substances and one of the hardest to quit.
+Due to this and its widespread societal acceptance, marijuana is one of the most commonly abused drugs in the United States.

 Street names for marijuana include weed, mary-jane, pot, dope, ganja, grass, and reefer.